haplesshero13/lc3platform/README.md

 ###Start Playing with the LC3

 If you got the message: "Finished installing the LC3 Development Platform!" then you are good to go.
-If not, see what the last error was before the script quit.
-Restart your shell and try to run `lcc` and `lc3sim-tk`.
+(If not, see what the last error was before the script quit.)

+Now, restart your shell and try to run `lcc` and `lc3sim-tk`.
 You should get a help message with the `lcc` command and you should get an LC3 simulation window with `lc3sim-tk`.

 If it doesn't work, make sure you either close the Terminal and open it again, or log out and log in again.
-Check to see if you have ` $HOME/.lc3` in your path by running `echo $PATH`. (`$HOME` will be expanded to whatever your home directory is.)
+Check to see if you have `$HOME/.lc3` in your path by running `echo $PATH`.
+(You won't see "`$HOME`"; it will be expanded to whatever your home directory is.)

 That's it.
 Enjoy!